Gradient-based Algorithms for Convex Discrete Optimization via Simulation: Simulation-optimization Algorithms with Biased Gradient Information

 We can verify that $f(x,y)$ is a $L^\natural$-convex function and its minimizer is $(3,3)$ with optimal value $-4$.
 Considering point $(2,2)$, we can calculate that

-Hence, the guarantee is satisfied at $(2,2)$ but the point is not a minimizer of $f(x)$. \end{example} We leave as future work for the study of general theoretical guarantees for simulation algorithms that use more flexible biased gradient estimators.
+Hence, the guarantee is satisfied at $(2,2)$ but the point is not a minimizer of $f(x)$. \end{example}

-Intuitively, in the case when the indifference zone parameter $c$ is known, we can prove that choosing $\epsilon = Nc$ is enough for the $(c,\delta)$-PCS-IZ guarantee.
-We give the stochastic steepest descent method for the PCS-IZ guarantee in Algorithm \ref{alg:multi-dim-biased-iz}.
+Finally, in the case when the indifference zone parameter $c$ is known, we can prove that choosing $\epsilon = Nc$ is enough for the $(c,\delta)$-PCS-IZ guarantee.
+We provide the algorithm and its complexity analysis in the appendix.